 Saghai dates are grown and cultivated in Riyadh.
 They are not soft, but they’re rather quite crisp, and they have a brown color.
-They are yellow at the tips and are also wrinkled.
-They are very good, and many who try them once tend to buy them again.
+Saghai dates are yellow at the tips and are also wrinkled.
+They are very good; many who try them once tend to buy them again.

 19. Saidy Dates

-Saidy dates are popular in Libya, and they are very tasty and sweet.
+Saidy dates are popular in Libya and very tasty and sweet.
 They are grown in very hot climates where they tend to really thrive.

 20. Semi-Soft Dates

 Semi-soft dates are not harvested when they are ripe.
 In fact, they are harvested when they are unripe.
-They have firm flesh, and some soft dates include the Medjool, Deglet Noor, and the Zahidi date.
+They have firm flesh; some soft dates include the Medjool, Deglet Noor, and the Zahidi date.

 21. Soft Dates

-Soft dates are harvested when they are unripe and soft, and the Barhi date is just one example of a soft date.
+Soft dates are harvested when they are unripe and soft; the Barhi date is just one example of a soft date.

 22. Sukkari Dates

 Sukkari dates are sweet and crisp, and they are also high-quality.
 They are nutritious and also good for healing.
 They can even prevent tooth decay.
-They can help to energize you and to help lower your cholesterol as well.
+Sukkari dates can help to energize you and to help lower your cholesterol as well.
 They are from the Al Qaseem region of Saudi Arabia.
-Sukkari means sweet which is exactly what these dates are.
+Sukkari means sweet, which is exactly what these dates are.
 They are also referred to as the “King of the Dates,” and they will melt in your mouth for a nice treat.

 23. Thoory Dates

 Thoory dates are dry and sweet.
-They also have a nutty flavor and are called the bread date because they are ideal for baking.
-They are medium to large in size and oblong in shape.
-They are golden-brown, and they ripen late in the season.
-Thoory dates are considered to be a dry date and have a firm skin with a chewy texture.
+They also have a nutty flavor and are called bread dates because they are ideal for baking.
+Thoory dates are medium to large in size and oblong in shape.
+They are golden brown, and they ripen late in the season.
+Thoory dates are considered to be dry dates and have firm skin with a chewy texture.
 They are quite popular in Algeria and also do well in the heat of California.
 They are sticky but not quite as sticky as other dates.
 Thoory dates pair really well with granola, trail mix, or muesli since they are not so moist that they will make the rest of the ingredients soggy when mixed together.

 24. Warehouse Dates

 Warehouse dates are very popular, and they’re very large in size.
 They have a small seed and are one of the more expensive varieties of dates that are available to buy.
-They are worth the price though, and they are filled with protein.
+Warehouse dates are worth the price, though; they are filled with protein.
 They are sweet and brown in color.

 25. Zahidi Dates

 Zahidi dates are sweet and have a sugary flavor.
 They are semi-dry and medium in size.
-They also have smooth and glossy skin and ware golden-yellow in color.
-They are full of syrup, and you can use them for cooking.
+They also have smooth and glossy skin and are golden-yellow in color.
+Zahidi dates are full of syrup, and you can use them for cooking.
 They also make a great snack.
-They tend to ripen early and they keep well.
+Zahidi dates tend to ripen early, and they keep well.
 They are also called “Nobility,” and they contain a large seed in the center.
 These dates have a crunchy and fibrous flesh and are typically processed for date sugar products or packaged as sliced dates.